+Figure 10.
+Average reflectance spectra for the 12 selected plots for the different RPAS missions.
+The dashed lines are plots without fungicides treatment, the solid lines are plots with fungicides treatment.

-Anais The Modified Soil Adjusted Vegetation Index (MSAVI) attempts to minimize brightness-related soil effects by considering first order soil vegetation interaction.
+An example of a vegetation index calculation for the different groups is shown in figure 11.
+The Modified Soil Adjusted Vegetation Index (MSAVI) attempts to minimize brightness-related soil effects by considering first order soil vegetation interaction.
 It is defined by band and band 15 (670 nm) and band 41 (800 nm):

 MSAVI=2*(band 41)+1-2*(band 41+1)2-8(band 41-band 15)2